secretsciencelab/secretcampfire/README.md

   - secretblogr hosting: Heroku
   - media hosting: ImageBam / YouTube

 The architecture ingredients above are recommendations.
-You are free to use any technology you prefer to meet the 'handshake requirements' above.
+You are free to use your favorite technology to meet the 'handshake requirements' above.